Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Related Work

-\paragraph{\titleit{GitHub Mining}} \TOCHECK{Our methodology draws inspiration from state-of-the-art practices in GitHub mining.
-Prior studies show that the majority of GitHub repositories are inactive, personal, or not software projects at all, and that most of the files are duplicates of others \cite{kalliamvakouPromisesPerilsMining2014,lopesDejaVuMapCode2017}.
+\paragraph{\textit{GitHub Mining}} Our methodology draws inspiration from state-of-the-art practices in GitHub mining.
+Prior studies show that the majority of GitHub repositories are inactive, personal, or not software projects at all, and that most of the files are duplicates of others \cite{kalliamvakouPromisesPerilsMining2014,lopesDejaVuMapCode2017, jupyterNotebooksonGitHub}.
 Other work demonstrates that filtering repositories using extrinsic characteristics such as the number of stars introduces systematic biases in software repository studies \cite{borgesWhatsGitHubStar2018,majFaultOurStars2024}.
-In a reproduction study, Berger et al. reveal the the risks of careless keyword searches and emphasize the necessity of manual validation to ensure methodological soundness \cite{berger_impact_2019}.}
+In a reproduction study, Berger et al. reveal the risks of ``careless'' keyword searches (\eg{} tagging commits as bug fixes if they contain the word \texttt{"fix"} without excluding \texttt{"infix"}, \texttt{"suffixes"}, or \texttt{"does not fix"} etc.) and emphasise the necessity of manual validation to ensure methodological soundness \cite{berger_impact_2019}.